Phillip-tech/Module_06_PHIBOG534_BCL2401_E02_Phillip-Bogopane_JSL06/README.md

 - Verify correct display of menu items, accurate order total updates, and seamless user interactions.
 - Test various scenarios to cover edge cases and ensure the application behaves as expected.

+#### Areas for Improvement
+- Error handling could be improved to provide more informative messages to users.
+- Adding confirmation dialogs before removing items could enhance user experience.

 ### Reflections
 The detailed feedback provides actionable insights for enhancing the project:
 - Emphasize clear separation between menu display and order summary in the HTML structure.